 The Steps to Determine a Diagnosis of Dyslexia and Acquiring Accommodations

-- Use my dyslexia screener.
-This quick, 20-question evaluation can be administered and scored by a parent/guardian, teacher, or taken by the individual who may have dyslexia.
+- Use my free dyslexia screener.
+This quick, online evaluation can be administered and scored by a parent/guardian, teacher, or taken by the individual who may have dyslexia.
 This will help to determine whether there is enough symptomology to warrant formal testing.

 - Pursue formal testing through the local school for students 18 and under.
 For older individuals or testing outside the school system, one can find a professional that can administer the needed tests.
 One place to find these specialists is through the International Dyslexia Association provider directory.
-Please note, that if the individual in question does not require educational or workplace accommodations of any kind, then the Good Sensory Learning Dyslexia Screener can be used as an informal evaluation.
+Please note, that if the individual in question does not require educational or workplace accommodations of any kind, then my Phonics Assessment for Reading and Targeted Support can be used as a remedial evaluation.

 - After a formal diagnosis has been determined and properly documented, one can contact their local school or workplace and request a meeting to determine “reasonable accommodations.”